 After the trolleys were no longer used, the ties were taken up.
 There were good-sized pieces of wood, which were being torn up.
 The George kids and neighbors asked if they could have some of the wood and were told that they could.
 They loaded up their sleds, one piece at a time and got enough wood to build a small cabin, which they enjoyed for a long time.
 They notched the wood to fit the pieces together log cabin style.
 They added a roof and a door and one glass window.
 They had a ladder and built 3 little bunks, which were rectangles of wood covered with burlap—very narrow—up on a tiny second level.
 There were three more tiny bunks tucked into a floor level wall.
 They added a stove, which they found in the town dump (They were not allowed to use that.).
 They stayed there a few nights, but quit using it as there were too many mosquitoes!
 They played in it for a long time though.
 Peg George is shown at left in front of the cabin.

 Christmas was not elaborately celebrated at that time.
 Christmas time was the only time they had oranges—a real treat.
 The family was together at Christmas—or as Elsie said, “We were all together anyway!”
 The Christmas tree was at church.
 All of the children were given square boxes of hard candy at the church party.
 It was a long tradition at the church as Elsie remembered getting candy and so did Peg and Ida years later.
 Peg and Ida noted the great fun of the double cousins among the Winters and the Georges (Siblings Elsie and Charlie—both Winters—married Walter and Fanny—both George siblings).
 They all spent Christmas Eve at a celebration at Grandma Winter’s house and got presents there.
 There would be 45-50 at Christmas dinner, which was celebrated at Aunt Fanny’s and Uncle Charlie’s.
 Later on Christmas Day there would be another party at Aunt May and Uncle Murray’s, which included the Winters and the Kirktons with close to seventy folks in attendance.
 They often would show a movie as they had a movie “machine” long before anyone else in town.
 The kids loved it when the movie was reversed and everything would go backwards.
 They really enjoyed a movie of Goldilocks (probably the 1907 Edwin Porter silent movie called “The Teddy Bears.”)
 Some Christmases, Aunt May would hire a magician from Sheldonville who kept everyone entertained.
 At some point the little kids would be put down for a nap and the rest of the folks would play parlor games—charades and a nursery rhyme game at which Uncle Murray excelled.
 He knew them all and always won.
-Ida commented that she would never have slid down Aunt May and Uncle Murray’s banister, but Peg said that she had when Aunt May was out!
+Ida commented that she would never have slid down Aunt May and Uncle Murray’s bannister, but Peg said that she had when Aunt May was out!

-Chris was quick and sharp–always poking Elise, because she was slow.
-She knew Annie Sullivan, Hellen Keller's teacher.
+Chris was quick and sharp–always poking Elsie, because she was slow.
+She knew Anne Sullivan, Hellen Keller's teacher.
 Sullivan and Keller had a home in Wrentham.
 Aunt Chris was quite the independent sort.
 Stories are told that she was a suffragette.
 Aunt Chris went to California with a friend, Olive Higgins, who had terrible asthma.
 Olive was a nurse and when Chris got sick with pernicious anemia in California, she was helpful in taking care of Chris until they could get back home.
 They made the trip out and back by train.
 Chris said that she was not going to die in California.
-Fortuitously, two doctors who were studying pernicious anemia found a cure for the disease—eating a pound of raw liver a day (Doctors Murphy, Minot, and Whipple—2 of them in Boston-- discovered the way to keep sufferers alive in 1920—before that it was always fatal).
-Aunt Elsie said that Chris ground the liver up in a food chopper and mixed it with orange juice .
+Fortuitously, two doctors who were studying pernicious anemia found a treatment for the disease—eating a pound of raw liver a day (Doctors Murphy, Minot, and Whipple—2 of them in Boston-- discovered the way to keep sufferers alive in 1920—before that it was always fatal).
+Aunt Elsie said that Chris ground the liver up in a food chopper and mixed it with orange juice.
 Many relatives have said that, as far as they were concerned, the cure was worse than the disease.
 The liver had to be raw because the cooking process destroyed much of the vitamin B12 that was necessary.
-Dad used to eat small bits of raw liver—at first to encourage Aunt Chris, but later as an adult because he enjoyed it.
+Her nephew, Bob Winter, used to eat small bits of raw liver—at first to encourage Aunt Chris, but later as an adult because he enjoyed it.
 He never convinced any of his kids that that was a good idea!
-Later the doctors developed a kind of serum, which she could drink but Chris thought that was worse than the raw liver.
+Later the doctors developed a kind of serum, which she could drink, but Chris thought that was worse than the raw liver.
 During WWII, when everyone’s meat ration was cut, Chris got her liver ration at the butcher shop in Cambridge.
 Later on, Vitamin B12 shots were developed.
 Sometimes she could go as long as two weeks without a shot.
 She lived to be 87!

 Walter (Elsie’s husband) George’s family had longtime ties to the area—back to about 1640 in the Dedham area.
-In 1868, Walter’s grandfather bought the house in Wrentham that Elsie and Walter lived in, at that time called Shepherdville .
-George families were large in the 1640s,and a long ago grandmother had 13 children and lived to be 97 years old!
+In 1868, Walter’s grandfather bought the house in Wrentham that Elsie and Walter lived in, at that time called Shepherdville.
+George families were large in the 1640s, and a long ago grandmother had 13 children and lived to be 97 years old!
 Elsie gave birth to all of the children at home.
 The doctor would come, but did not get there in time for Ida’s arrival.
 Walter helped at that point.

 Aunt Elsie remembered that the best jack o’lanterns came from the area around the town dump—Morse’s dump.
 Ida remembered that the best mud pie she ever made came from the dump.
 She found a can of very rancid shredded coconut and some very yellow mud and created a pumpkin pie with coconut crust!
-There were also cranberries, which grew in a bog near the dump--and a better bog down by the Sportsman ‘s Club.
+There were also cranberries, which grew in a bog near the dump--and a better bog down by the Sportsman‘s Club.

-Robert asked another question about how the Winter and George camps at Lake Archer came to be.
+Robert asked Aunt Elsie another question about how the Winter and George camps at Lake Archer came to be.
 There was some discussion of how the railroad tried to get the right of way to go through Wrentham (about 1890) but Wrentham voted against it.
 They didn’t want “foreigners” in town.
 The railroad went through Mansfield to Providence instead.
 The stagecoach came through town before the railroad.
 When they finally did get the right of way, the railroad owned all of the property to the lake’s edge and as far as Wampum Corners.
 For a few extra dollars in rent to the railroad, folks like Mr. Rogers set up a little rowboat business where Jones Beach came to be.
 There were some “young bloods” in town called “The Owls” who also got a place.

 Then Murray and his brothers leased a small section of property along the lake for $25/year.
 They built a small boathouse with a hammock across the middle and a hammock on the porch.
 Uncle Murray had a sailboat at the lake.
 They built a smaller boathouse for the canoe.
 They also built a small sailboat, creating quite a fleet.
 Helen Keller by that time was spending time in Wrentham and wanted a place to swim.
-In the 1910s, the Winter brothers gave Helen Keller and Annie Sullivan a key to the boathouse so that they could swim in the afternoons.
-Elsie met Helen Keller several times but Chris and Elsie knew Annie Sullivan better.
+In the 1910s, the Winter brothers gave Helen Keller and Anne Sullivan a key to the boathouse so that they could swim in the afternoons.
+Elsie met Helen Keller several times but Chris and Elsie knew Anne Sullivan better.
 (Helen Keller’s bathing suit was left there and at the 1997 reunion in New Hampshire Cathy Brown modeled it.
 It is now at the Wrentham Historical Society) See article at end of this interview.

 In 1901 or 1902, Walter George and his uncle started building a cottage after they leased a plot of land on the lakeshore.
 It had two floors—a large main room and a kitchen on the first floor and two big bedrooms on the second floor.
 Walter was about 15 at the time and Elsie was still in high school.
 She graduated in 1903.
 She knew Walter for a long time before they ever married.
 She also knew his two sisters.
 When Elsie was 18 she enjoyed going to the lake.
 It was not considered ladylike to swim.